Printer Friendly Version Of

 Mission Statement: Social Psychology Quarterly publishes theoretical and empirical papers on the link between the individual and society, including the study of the relations of individuals to one another, as well as to groups, collectivities and institutions.
 It also includes the study of intra-individual processes insofar as they substantially influence or are influenced by social structure and process.
 Social Psychology Quarterly is genuinely interdisciplinary, publishing works by both sociologists and psychologists.

 Editors/Manuscript Submission: Karen Hegtvedt, Emory University.
+As of August 1, 2014, all new submissions should be sent to the new editors, Richard T. Serpe, Kent State University, and Jan E. Stets, University of California-Riverside; email@example.com.
+Correspondence regarding revisions of manuscripts already under review will continue to be received until August 31, 2014, by the outgoing editor.
 Submit manuscripts at http://mc.manuscriptcentral.com/spq. $25 manuscript submission fee (waived for ASA student members and R&Rs).
-For additional information, see the SPQ website or e-mail email@example.com.
+For additional information, see the SPQ website or e-mail firstname.lastname@example.org.

 Society and Mental Health